cosmos/cosmos-sdk/docs/docs/basics/00-app-anatomy.md

 [gRPC](https://grpc.io) is a modern open-source high performance RPC framework that has support in multiple languages.
 It is the recommended way for external clients (such as wallets, browsers and other backend services) to interact with a node.

 Each module can expose gRPC endpoints called [service methods](https://grpc.io/docs/what-is-grpc/core-concepts/#service-definition), which are defined in the [module's Protobuf `query.proto` file](#grpc-query-services).
 A service method is defined by its name, input arguments, and output response.
-The module then needs to:
+The module then needs to perform the following actions:

-* define a `RegisterGRPCGatewayRoutes` method on `AppModuleBasic` to wire the client gRPC requests to the correct handler inside the module.
+* Define a `RegisterGRPCGatewayRoutes` method on `AppModuleBasic` to wire the client gRPC requests to the correct handler inside the module.
-* for each service method, define a corresponding handler.
+* For each service method, define a corresponding handler.
 The handler implements the core logic necessary to serve the gRPC request, and is located in the `keeper/grpc_query.go` file.

 #### gRPC-gateway REST Endpoints